-The drilling database for the entire Marban property contains 7,593 holes representing a total of 1,099,817 m.
+The drilling database for the entire Marban property as reported in the Marban Technical Report contains 7,593 holes representing a total of 1,099,817 m.
 The database covers the entirety of the Marban property, and a significant amount of drillholes were outside the areas covered by the current MRE (the "2022 MRE").